East Coast Trail hike to Cape Spear : Blackhead to Petty Harbour

 Along this stretch the trail continued lazily along the shoreline, providing majestic views with little effort on our part, although at one point we encountered clouds of swarming insects.
 Perhaps the most striking feature of this area was the large glacial erratic which were cast across the landscape.
 Each clearly had its own story, and added such a presence to the region that I wish we knew more about the geology of the area.
 Regardless, they were beautiful and fascinating.

 By late afternoon we found ourselves at the edge of Maddox Cove - Petty Harbour.
 The town of Petty Harbour is a traditional fishing village which is known as a popular filming location for various movies, including one of my favourites - Rare Bird.
-We paused at the picnic tables at the edge of town to have some water, and then headed into town in search of some dinner.
+We paused at the picnic tables at the edge of town to have some water and then headed into town in search of some dinner.

 Although a number of options were listed in our guidebook as being available, we found only Chafe's Landing Restaurant to be open.
 This turned out to be an excellent place!
-I had a very tasty veggie burger and fries, while Sean had a bacon cheese burger.
+I had a very tasty veggie burger and fries, while Sean had a bacon cheeseburger.
 As we ate we enjoyed live music coming down from upstairs!

 Feeling refreshed from our dinner we decided to continue on to the Motion Path to find a campsite that was listed as being about 5 km in.
-The path began with a very steep climb out of town, but then it levelled off along the clifftops, which were covered in fields of heather, heath, spring flowers and the skeletons of a long dead forest.
-In the fading light it was a very beautiful sight!
+The path began with a very steep climb out of town, but then it levelled off along the clifftops, which were covered in fields of heather, heath,

 We passed Freshwater River, which is where we thought we would find the campsite, but there was no shelter, and no flat areas to pitch a tent, so we continued on.
 When we reached a spot about 3.5 km past Petty Harbour we found a single mossy, flat-ish spot sheltered by trees on which to pitch our tent.
-It is extremely soggy, and hosted an inordinate number of blackflies, but for tonight it is home.
+It is extremely soggy and hosted an inordinate number of blackflies, but for tonight it is home.

-By 6 pm we had pitched the tent, gone back to Freshewater to fetch some water, and done some laundry.
+By 6 PM we had pitched the tent, gone back to Freshwater to fetch some water, and done some laundry.
 Now, as we perch atop a rock looking out over the Atlantic and watching a harbour seal float below us, we feel that today has been our best day on the ECT and Trans Canada Trail so far - it gave us whales, gulls, eagles, Cape Spear and almost 18 km of trail covered!

 See you on the trail!

-Remember to follow our entire adventure here : www.comewalkwithus.online
+Remember to follow our entire adventure here: www.comewalkwithus.online

-Practical Information:
+_____________________________________________________________________________Practical Information:

 Paths: Blackhead Path, Cape Spear Path, Motion Path